Eucalyptus Oil Fibromyalgia

 Eucalyptus Oil Herbal Bath

 This is a great way to ease the widespread muscle aches and pain of Fibromyalgia.
 In addition to delivering eucalyptus oil's benefits to the whole body, you will have the added benefit of inhaling its soothing scent, which will help alleviate the fatigue associated with this condition.
-You may also use an essential oil diffuser.

 Safety First

-• Just a few drops of Eucalyptus oil are poisonous enough to kill some young children, so it is imperative that you keep your stock of this potent oil away from children.
+Just a few drops of Eucalyptus oil are poisonous enough to kill some young children, so it is imperative that you keep your stock of this potent oil away from children.
+Using too much eucalyptus oil can be irritating to the skin.